Ben408/CustomGPT/readme.md

 ```
 as needed in the script based on the content files being ingested.

-The ingestor script creates a `db` folder containing the local chroma vectorstore, index, etc. \
+The ingestor script creates a `db` folder containing the local chroma vectorstore, index, etc.

 To re-create the database, delete the `db` folder.

 NOTE: There seems to be some corrpution problem with the punkt archive on http://www.nltk.org/nltk_data/, so find it elsewhere and put it somewhere locally available to the environment.

+# Asking questions - testing the vector DB

+The second python file 'customGPT' allows you to test the results of injesting the files and get answers from the database. \
+Open customGPT.py in VSCode, run it, and wait for the question prompt to appear. \
+Enter a query, the results will appear after some time - depending on your CPU and how much data has been injested.